g-leech/argmin-gravitas/_posts/2020-3-01-ilp-notes.markdown

 published:  true
 visible:    1

-summary:    Notes on a neglected paradigm in AI.
+summary:    A neglected paradigm in AI and its struggles.
 quality:    4
 categories: AI
 confidence: 70%.
 Not my area.
 I played with a couple systems and read a dozen papers.